-- For example, the drug may not be on our 2022 Comprehensive Formulary; or it could have a requirement or restriction that you didn't know about or don't think should apply to you.
+- For example, the drug may not be on our 2023 Comprehensive Formulary; or it could have a requirement or restriction that you didn't know about or don't think should apply to you.
 If you decide to get the drug immediately, you may need to pay the full cost for it. - Save your receipt and send a copy to us when you ask us to pay you back.
 In some situations, we may need to get more information from your doctor in order to pay you back for our share of the cost.

 All of the examples above are types of coverage decisions.
 This means that if we deny your request for payment, you can appeal our decision.
-Chapter 9 of this booklet, "What to do if you have a problem or complaint (coverage decisions, appeals, and complaints)," has information about how to make an appeal.
+Chapter 9 of this document has information about how to make an appeal.

-SECTION 2.
-How to ask us to pay you back or to pay a bill you have received
+SECTION 2 - How to ask us to pay you back or to pay a bill you have received